rohanbagade/rohanbagade/README.md

 ## Hi there 👋 I am Rohan Bagade

 I am a graduate Student in the school of Industrial and Systems engineering at Georgia Institute of Technology.
 My past work involves working at Americold Logistics for my senior deisgn capstone project on a supply chain logistics project, and working as a web developer for a Pilates company.
-My keen interest is in applying impactful operations research and management science methods in healthcare.
+My keen interest is in applying impactful operations research and management science methods to solve comple real world problems.

 - 🔭 I’m currently working on a regression project that predicts the likelihood of an adult experiencing a stroke in their lifetime.